balihb/PUWL/README.md

 This repository contains the full text of **PUWL v1.0** in the file [LICENSE](LICENSE).

+> I give it away, but PLZ don't bother me!

 ## License

 The PUWL text itself is released under **PUWL v1.0**.